kalzimkholodros/Next-MoviePlatform/README.md

-# NextAI Movie Platform 🎬
+# NextJs Movie Platform 🎬

 A modern movie streaming platform built with cutting-edge technologies, offering a seamless and engaging user experience with real-time content updates and beautiful animations.